Brewing Guide

 How long do beans stay fresh?
 Best within 4–6 weeks of roast.
 Store sealed, cool, and dry.
 Skip the fridge.

 How do I pick a coffee?
 Light roasts are bright and nuanced; medium are balanced; dark are bold and roasty.
-Find Your Roast.
+Find your persona →

 We give 1% of revenue to environmental partners through 1% for the Planet.
 Every cup does a little good.